 Can my child or infant be baptized?

-At Cross Mountain, we wait until our children are old enough to believe and understand the true meaning of baptism before we baptize them.
-When a child makes a decision to follow Christ, we gladly baptize them in the Christian faith.
+At Creekwood, we wait until our children are old enough to believe and understand the true meaning of baptism before we baptize them.
+When a child makes a decision to follow Christ, we will gladly baptize them.